N$^3$LO Quadratic-in-Spin Interactions for Generic Compact Binaries: Hamiltonians and Observables

-Despite the various uses of Lagrangians and Hamiltonians, both formally and phenomenologically, it is essential to obtain some physical observables that can be tested through measurements of real-world GW experiments such as LIGO, Virgo or KAGRA.
-This is especially critical in higher-order sectors such as those we currently tackled, where considering gauge-invariant quantities is crucial in order to remove possible ambiguities, that multiply when going to higher perturbative orders.
-Yet, it is important to bear in mind that the determination of such observables is always possible only under some specific kinematic constraints, whereas Hamiltonians e.g., provide the full generic information on the system, despite their extra ``gauge-dependent load''.
+Despite the various uses of general Lagrangians and Hamiltonians, both formally and phenomenologically, it is essential to obtain physical observables that can be tested through real-world measurements of GW experiments, such as LIGO, Virgo or KAGRA.
+This is especially critical in high-loop and higher-spin sectors such as those we currently tackled, where considering gauge-invariant quantities is crucial in order to remove possible ambiguities, that multiply when going to higher orders.
+Yet, it is important to bear in mind that the determination of such observables is always possible only under some specific kinematic constraints, whereas general Hamiltonians provide the full generic information on the system, despite their gauge-dependent ``overload''.
 Thus applying kinematic constraints, such as those presented in the previous section, enable to define from the related simplified Hamiltonians, the binding energy $e\equiv\tilde{H}$ in terms of gauge-invariant quantities.
-Such gauge-invariant relations are regularly used as critical tools in the theoretical construction of gravitational waveforms for the LIGO, Virgo, and KAGRA GW experiments.
+Such gauge-invariant relations are regularly used as critical tools in the theoretical construction of gravitational waveforms for the LIGO, Virgo, and KAGRA experiments.

 Specifically, in order to eliminate the coordinate dependence from the above Hamiltonians, we can use the additional condition for circular orbits $\dot{p}_r=-\partial\tilde{H}(\tilde{r},\tilde{L})/\partial\tilde{r}=0$, to obtain $\tilde{r}(\tilde{L})$.
 Using this condition one can get the binding energy as a function of the gauge-invariant angular momentum, $e(\tilde{L})$.
 The binding energy can also be expressed in terms of the gauge-invariant PN parameter $x \equiv \tilde{\omega}^{2/3}$, which stands for the orbital frequency that is directly measured through the frequency of emitted GWs, and is inversely related to the orbital separation.
 From Hamilton's equation for the orbital phase, $d\phi/d\tilde{t}\equiv\tilde{\omega} =\partial\tilde{H}(\tilde{r},\tilde{L})/\partial\tilde{L}=0$, one can then express the angular momentum as a function of $x$, which is given in our sectors by: \bea \frac{1}{\tilde{L}^2} &\supset& x^6 \nu \Bigg[ \frac{1}{2} \left(-\frac{403 \nu ^3}{96}+\frac{49 \nu ^2}{2} +\left(\frac{41 \pi ^2}{4}-\frac{14489}{48}\right) \nu +\frac{81}{4} \right) \tilde{S}_1 \tilde{S}_2 \nn \\ && + \nu \left( -4 \nu C_{1(\text{E}^2\text{S}^2)} +\left(-\frac{14 \nu ^2}{3}-\frac{17 \nu }{2}+\frac{13 }{2}\right) C_{1(\text{ES}^2)} -\frac{3607 \nu ^2}{192}-\frac{7099 \nu }{80} - \frac{2279 }{64} \right) \tilde{S}_1{}^2\nn \\ && + q^{-1} \left(-4 \nu ^2 C_{1(\text{E}^2\text{S}^2)} +\left(-\frac{14 \nu ^3}{3}-\frac{253 \nu^2}{14} +\left(\frac{1375 \pi ^2}{256}-\frac{509}{24}\right) \nu \right) C_{1(\text{ES}^2)}\right.\nn \\ && \left. \qquad -\frac{267 \nu ^3}{16}-\frac{65251 \nu ^2}{1120} +\left(\frac{63 \pi ^2}{256}-\frac{2865}{32}\right) \nu +\frac{1863}{64}\right) \tilde{S}_1{}^2 \Bigg] + [1 \leftrightarrow 2] . \eea